JeremyWeiZ/AWSPolly-3CX-VoIP-TTS/README.md

 ```
 $ npm install
 ```
-Alternatively, a Dockerfile is provided for people who use docker.
+Alternatively, a Dockerfile is provided for docker users.
 ## Demo Site

 http://13.238.54.16/